soffes/blog/published/2009-03-07-linus-torvalds-on-git/linus-torvalds-on-git.markdown

 ---
-title: Linus Torvalds on git
+tags:
+- video
+- developement
-categories: video developement git
+- git
 ---

+# Linus Torvalds on git

 Just watched this video on YouTube.
 I thought it was really interesting.
 I've never heard Torvalds speak before.
 He's a funny guy.
 I liked how he told people to google how to use git if they didn't know.
 Good stuff.